Jona-m/alx-system_engineering-devops/0x00-shell_basics/README.md

 #!/bin/bash
-"Creating a directory named my_first_directory in the /tmp/ directory"
+Moving the file betty from /tmp/ to /tmp/my_first_directory